Darksonn/ryhl.io/content/blog/async-what-is-blocking/index.md

 on this thread pool.

-Since the thread pool has so many threads, it is best suited for blocking IO such as doing file IO or using a blocking database library such as [`diesel`].
+Since the thread pool has so many threads, it is best suited for blocking IO such as interacting with the file system or using a blocking database library such as [`diesel`].

 The thread pool is poorly suited for expensive CPU-bound computations, since it has many more threads than you have CPU cores on your computer.
 CPU-bound computations run most